sukykaur/AzureGDPR/DWoverview.md

 **Subnets**: Each subnet is associated with its corresponding NSG.

 ### Protect
-**Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.**
+The goal of the third step is to establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.

 -	[Azure Active Directory Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.